nelsonic1/duckdb-dbt/README.md

 dbt test results are stored in duckdb via configs in `dbt_project.yml`

-## SQLFluff Linting
+## CICD - Linting
 This project makes use of SQLFluff linting to validate code-consistency.
-There is a Github Actions workflow setup that will automatically look for changed files in the dbt/models/ directory and automatically run SQLFLuff if necessary.
+There is a Github Actions workflow setup to perform CI/CD that will automatically look for changed files in the dbt/models/ directory and automatically run SQLFLuff if necessary.

 See: `./github/workflows/ci.yml`